alan-christopher/spiels/industry/laying_bricks.md

 off, top performers may be eligible for bonuses or raises, and so on.
 The second, face/status, is only slightly less obvious.
 Managers, unless they are downright terrible at their jobs, praise their team members when they do something exceptional and are certain to do it where others can see.
-Many companies have awards that they hand out to members of particularly successful projects before trotting them up on stage to have their heads patted in front of everyone.
+Additionally, many companies have awards that they hand out to members of particularly successful projects before trotting them up on stage to have their heads patted in front of everyone.

 It is common to look at intrinsic motivators as somehow more pure or noble than their crass extrinsic cousins.
 That may or may not be, but it is not our purpose